brtholomy/um/README.md

 1. Elisp for functionality within emacs.
 Most of it is integrated directly with the `project` interface, and consists the ability to find a file from a filename.

-2. Bash scripts for the commandline interface.
+2. Shell scripts for the commandline interface.
 I prefer a CLI for file creation and management rather than more emacs functions, because chaining shell commands is easy and I think of the commandline as the point of reference for all filesystem management.

 Conceptually, `um` is somewhat like org-roam, except without any database dependency.
 (And it assumes Markdown rather than org, which I don't care for.)